SENS-Lab/SENS-Lab.github.io/_pages/openings.md

 ## Work with us!

 We are always looking for new people to join our group.
-Note: we currently do not have funding for postdoctoral positions, but I (Hamilton) can support you if you apply to external fellowships (e.g., through the [NSF](https://www.nsf.gov/funding/education.jsp?fund_type=3)).
+Note: we currently do not have funding for postdoctoral positions, but I (Hamilton) can support your application to external fellowships (e.g., through [NSF](https://www.nsf.gov/funding/education.jsp?fund_type=3)).

 If you are interested in joining the SENS Lab as a **MS or PhD student**, email Matt Hamilton (hamilton.1323@osu.edu); please note your research experience, interests, and goals and attach your current resume/CV; please share your undergraduate GPA and GRE percentiles (if available).